WordPress/gutenberg/packages/components/src/segmented-control/README.md

 ### `options`

+-   Type: `Array`
+-   Required: No

+Options to render within `SegmentedControl`.
 An array of objects containing the following properties:

 -   `label`: (string) The label to be shown to the user.
 -   `value`: (string|number) The internal value used to choose the selected value.
 This is also the value passed to onChange when the option is selected.

--   Type: `Array`

-Options to render within `SegmentedControl`.

 ### `onChange`